http://www.sce.carleton.ca/images/carleton.gif

 Chung-Horng Lung received his B.Eng. degree in Computer Science and Engineering from Chung-Yuan University, Taiwan, in 1983, and the M.S. and Ph.D. degrees in Computer Science and Engineering from Arizona State University in 1988 and 1994, respectively.

-In September 2001, he joined the Department of Systems and Computer Engineering, Carleton University, Ottawa, Canada, where he is now an associate professor.
+In September 2001, he joined the Department of Systems and Computer Engineering, Carleton University, Ottawa, Canada, where he is now a full professor.
 He was with Nortel Networks from 1995 to 2001.
-At Nortel, he worked in the Software Engineering Analysis Lab (SEAL) as a senior software engineer/architect and Optical Packet Interworking (OPi) as a senior software designer/network engineer.
+At Nortel, he worked in the Software Engineering Analysis Lab (SEAL) as the lead for the Software Architecture Analysis group and the Optical Packet Interworking (OPi) on IP/MPLS traffic engineering.
 He worked in the Electronics Research and Service Organization (ERSO), Industrial Technology Research Institute (ITRI) of Taiwan, in 1985.
 He also worked as an instructor in Taiwan and Arizona State University.

-His research interests include: Software Engineering, Communication Networks, Wireless Ad Hoc and Sensor Networks, Network-based Control Systems, Distributed Web Services & Parallel Computing.
+His research interests include: Software Engineering, Computer Networks, Cloud Computing, Wireless Ad Hoc and Sensor Networks, and Network-based Control Systems.

 Awards: